Blue Badge Scheme

-Did you know if you are an unpaid carer you could tap into support, information and e-learning through the Digital Resource for Carers?
+If you are an unpaid carer, you could tap into support, information and e-learning through the Digital Resource for Carers.

-With more individuals self-isolating and social distancing, the carer’s role can become stressful and it can be difficult to communicate with others who may also be caring for the same person.
+With more individuals self isolating and social distancing, the carer’s role can become stressful.
+It can be difficult to communicate with others who may also be caring for the same person.

-Normally there is a charge for this app, but if you sign up to https://carersdigital.org/ using the free code DGTL4110 you can access Jointly for free.
+Normally there is a charge for this app, but you can sign up for free using the code DGTL4110.

-For more information on other support available contact North Ayrshire Carers Centre 01294 311333.
+For more information on other support available, contact North Ayrshire Carers Centre on 01294 311333.

 Telephone and Near Me video consultations

 All GP practices and hospitals across Scotland have been asked to increase use of remote consultations by telephone or video.
 This will mean most people can receive some of their NHS health, care and advice from their own home, to reduce the spread of coronavirus (COVID-19).